My 2C-3A Curly Girl Tips and Tricks

 1. Use a Wide-Tooth Comb

+Seriously.
+This was my partner’s gateway to better curly hair.
 He started using the wide-tooth comb in my bathroom whenever he stayed over.
-He noticed a huge difference in his curls on the days he ditched his fine-tooth comb.
+He noticed a huge difference in his curls when he ditched his fine-tooth comb.

 It’s such an easy fix, too.
-Very little effort and the combs cost less than $6.
+Very little effort, and the combs cost less than $6.

-2023 update!
-I used a wide-tooth comb for years but recently switched to just using my fingers to comb through my hair when it’s wet.
+2026 update: I used a wide-tooth comb for years but recently switched to just using my fingers to comb through my hair when it’s wet.
 My curls end up thicker and bouncier this way.

 2. Only Comb Your Hair When It’s Wet